bisdn/bisdn.github.io/network_configuration/vlan_bridging_trunk.md

 A "trunk port" describes a port that can forward more than one VLAN.
 We say that the port is trunked into several VLANs.
 This enables us to use a single port as an entry point for all VLANs configured on a switch, instead of one port per VLAN.
-The trunk port tags incoming packets and forwards them to their designated VLAN.

 Conversely, an access port is the special case where a trunk port has a single VLAN as its Native VLAN (PVID) and adds this PVID to all untagged packets it forwards.

 ## Example switch with uplink
-The example configuration below shows a switch connected to a server with two access ports and a trunk port for the uplink connection.
+The example configuration below shows two switches connected with trunk ports.
+Both switches are connected to a server via two access ports.
 ![vlan_trunk_image](/assets/img/vlan_trunk_network.svg)

+Note that the both switches are identically configured, so although we only provide configuration for a single server and a single switch, the configuration applies to both ``switch1`` and ``switch2``.

 PVID=2 and PVID=3 are configured on the access ports ``port2`` and ``port3``
 respectively.
 Additionally egress traffic is ungagged on these ports so the